Arman10101999/bank_api/README.md

 # bank_api

- Node.js web framework can be used to create the API service.
+** #Node.js web framework can be used to create the API service.
-REST API endpoints to get the Bank List and its branch details for a specific branch
+#REST API endpoints to get the Bank List and its branch details for a specific branch**

+Time taken to complete this assignment.
+Approximately 2 hr including deployment

 Steps involved in the project